Apropos of Nothing: Reaction to cancellation

 Jo Glanville, the former director of writers' group English PEN and an editor on Index on Censorship, also objected to Hachette's decision.
 In an article in The Observer, Glanville stated, "I am always afraid when a mob, however small and well-read, exercises power without any accountability, process or redress.
 That frightens me much more than the prospect of Woody Allen's autobiography hitting the bookstores."
 Noting that Allen had been investigated twice after the accusation of alleged abuse and never charged, Glanville argued that "The staff at Hachette who walked out were not behaving like publishers; they were acting as censors".
-In an editorial, the New York Post condemned Ronan Farrow's actions.
-The Post wrote, "No matter how deep his anger, it's obscene for a journalist to be silencing anyone.
-He claims to stand against abusers of power — but he has just flagrantly abused his own".
 Hachette's decision to cancel the book's publication was also criticized by Hadley Freeman in The Guardian, Fiona Sturges in The Independent, Robbie Collin in The Daily Telegraph, Kyle Smith in National Review, Bret Stephens in The New York Times, Lionel Shriver in The Spectator, Douglas Murray in The Spectator, Joe Nocera in Bloomberg Opinion, Laurent Dandrieu in Le Figaro, Rod Dreher in The American Conservative, Barbara Kay in the National Post, and Rachel Cooke in The Observer.

 However, Emily Alford, writing in Jezebel, welcomed the decision.
 Alford argued that it was disrespectful to sexual abuse survivors for Hachette to publish Allen's book.
 Alford argued that offering "a 'conflicting point of view' from the same company that, not even a year ago, was championing survivors' stories while promoting Catch and Kill seems willfully, almost cruelly, obtuse."
 Alford also described Hachette's decision to publish the book without consulting Ronan and Dylan Farrow and Hachette's employees as "bad ethics and bad business".
 Writing about the controversy in Forbes, Howard Homonoff said, "It's not hard to tag Hachette's efforts here a failure", stating that the company had underestimated the negative social media response to the announcement of the publication.
 Homonoff also said that having the same company publish both Allen's books and those of his outspoken critic, Ronan Farrow, "looks tone deaf at best".

 Publication by Arcade

 The memoir was published in hardcover and e-book on March 23, 2020, by Arcade Publishing, an imprint of Skyhorse Publishing.

 Arcade Publishing founder Jeannette Seaver described the book as "wonderful, very well-written, extremely entertaining and so honest".
 "All you need to do is read the book, and you'll understand everything", she claimed.
 Of Hachette's decision not to publish the book, she said, "I was so appalled that [Hachette] would drop a man like Woody Allen."

-The memoir is a best seller on Amazon US, Amazon UK, Amazon FR, and Amazon DE.